-As a consequence of a sometimes strong wind from variable directions, easily released wind slabs will form.
+As a consequence of a sometimes strong wind from variable directions, easily released wind slabs formed, especially adjacent to ridgelines and in gullies and bowls above the tree line.
 These can be released, even by a single winter sport participant and reach medium size.
-The avalanche prone locations are to be found in all aspects above the tree line.
 Avalanches can in isolated cases penetrate deep layers and reach large size.